 7. Create a workspace you love

 When you’re working on your business, it’s important to have a space that inspires you.
 This could be anything from a designated office to a corner of your living room.
-When designing your workspace, think about how the space will affect your productivity.
+When designing your workspace, consider how the space will affect your productivity.
 For example:

 “No beds or couches, as comfy as that may seem,” she said.
 “You don’t want your relaxation areas to be associated with work.
-Keep your phone and laptop out of the bedroom when sleeping if possible so that you’re not constantly connected to work.”
+Keep your phone and laptop out of the bedroom when sleeping, so you’re not constantly connected to work.”

 Source: Eurofound and the International Labour Office (2017), Working anytime, anywhere: The effects on the world of work, Publications Office of the European Union, Luxembourg, and the International Labour Office, Geneva